-In our series, we have covered many of the challenges that hospitals and physicians face from a behavioral health perspective, from to , and how telepsychiatry provides innovative .
+In our series, we have covered many of the challenges that hospitals and physicians face from a behavioral health perspective, from burnout to boarding, and how telepsychiatry provides innovative solutions.
 Here, we continue our exploration into the psychiatric world and how telepsychiatry is helping to advance inpatient care in mental health hospitals.

 The United States has an alarming shortage of psychiatrists.
 With the wide-ranging mental health issues that patients face today, from opioid addiction to increasing rates of suicide and depression, this shortfall presents a quickly escalating crisis.
 A 2016 report by the Health Resources and Services Administration projected that by 2025 there will be a national shortage of 250,000 providers in behavioral health.

 The current shortage of providers has forced some patients to wait months before they can receive the care they so desperately need.
 More psychiatric offices are now moving away from accepting private insurance and if patients need immediate care, they invariably have to pay out of pocket rates.

 Not only are patients unable to find a psychiatrist, but they are also unable to find an inpatient care facility when they need one.
 A 2012 report by the Treatment Advocacy Center, a nonprofit that works to remove treatment barriers for patients with mental health issues, found that the overall number of psychiatric beds actually decreased by 14% from 2005 to 2010.

 Combined, these issues are forcing more patients to seek care in emergency departments (ED) which are often ill–equipped and unprepared to treat them.
 Most mental health patients will wait for hours, if not days in the ED.
 This practice is called boarding and it happens when the appropriate care is not available.
 The fact is that the ED was not created to address long-term mental health issues.
 And mental health cannot be “fixed” in an instant.
 It requires personalized psychiatric interventions from trained professionals, often delivered over a period of time.